Rate Tracker

 ← Mobile/tablet users, scroll sideways to view full table →

-Table last updated 1 July 2025.
+Table last updated 09 February 2026.
 Table sort order based on latest known owner occupier variable rate change by big four banks, then alphabetically.
 Excludes intro rates, green or eco loans.
-Lowest rates listed reflect current variable interest rates, minus 25 basis points unless specified by the lender.
+Lowest rates listed reflect current variable interest rates, plus 25 basis points unless specified by the lender.

 Get alerted as soon as providers change their rates on our database